NATIONAL BANANA SPLIT DAY

 HOW TO OBSERVE #NationalBananaSplitDay

-Celebrate with a delicious banana split and don’t forget the cherry on top!
+However you celebrate, don’t forget the cherry on top!
 Use #NationalBananaSplitDay to post on social media.

 NATIONAL BANANA SPLIT DAY HISTORY